vaccineaftsex/MIT6.0001/README.md

 # MIT6.0001
 ## Course information
 * **Course title:** MIT 6.0001 Introduction to Computer Science and Programming in Python
 * I attended this course on MIT ocw in March and April 2020.
+Before taking this course, I self-studied Python by reading online documentations.
+But I still found it very useful as it is systemmatic and goes through stuff at a good pace (I found most other basic Python online courses far too slow, but that's probably because I have some programming experience back in childhood).
+Also, the problem sets are good enough to give me the opportunity to really get familiar with the syntax.
 * [This is the course website.](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/) Here, you can find all the course resources, including lecture videos, lecture slides and code, assignments, syllabus etc.
 ## About this reponsitory
 This repository contains the following: